-Britain deployed Apache attack helicopters over Libya this month in an attempt to use their formidable firepower to break the stalemate in the fight between rebels and Kadhafi's forces.
+Britain deployed Apache attack helicopters over Libya this month in an attempt to break the stalemate in the fight between rebels and Kadhafi's forces.

 "There's no longer any agreement after you killed our children and our grandchildren...
 We have our backs to the wall.
 You (the West) can move back," Kadhafi said in homage to his comrade Khuwildi Hemidi, several members of whose family were killed on Monday in reported NATO raids on his residence.